cucumber/common/datatable/README.md

 ```

 2a.
-If the first table cell is blank use the TableCellTransformer to convert the column
+If the first table cell is blank use the TableCellTransformer to convert the column.
 2b.
 Otherwise use the TableEntryTransformer.

 3a.
 If the first table cell is blank use the TableEntryTransformer to convert the body values.
 3b.
 Otherwise use the TableRowTransformer on all values.

 4. Pair up the keys and values from steps 2 and 3.